Lillifee/raspiCam/README.md

 - Video recorder
 - Camera to go with remote trigger (smartphone)
 - Use it as a tool to find the best camera settings for your project.
-    - Adjust the settings without manually start and stop the raspivid or raspistill.
+    - Adjust the settings without manually start and stop the libcamera-vid or libcamera-still.
     - Copy the result from the terminal and use it for your project.

 ## Hardware